AmaurySimondet/ProgrArmor-Front/README.md

 - npm run build
 - download repository from github
 - load repository on server public_html
-- unzip and rename folder to ProgrArmor
+- unzip and rename folder to ProgArmor